Simulating frequency splittings and loss in Fabry-P\'erot cavities: Theory

 The nonparaxial correction is given by \cite{VanExter2022FineSpectra}

 where the azimuthal mode number $\ell \in \{ -N, -N+2, ..., N\}$ quantizes orbital angular momentum, commonly used for the Laguerre-Gauss (LG) modes, and the photon spin $s \in \{ 1, -1\}$ quantizes circular polarization.
-The third term includes an average over all these values of $\ell$, i.e. one could also write $\langle \ell^2\rangle_{\ell} = N (N+2)/3$.
-The spin-orbit coupling $\ell \cdot s$ is associated with the vectorial properties of the electric field \cite{VanExter2022FineSpectra}.
-The absolute sign of $\ell$ is irrelevant since only the relative sign $\ell \cdot s$ matters.
+The third term includes an average over all values of $\ell$ via $\langle \ell^2\rangle_{\ell} = N (N+2)/3$.
+The spin-orbit coupling $\ell \cdot s$ is associated with the vectorial properties of the electric field \cite{VanExter2022FineSpectra}, where only the relative sign $\ell \cdot s$ matters.
 Each $(q,N)$ group is thus split into $N+1$ resonances.
-We will denote modes by their azimuthal mode number $\left|\ell\right| >0$, appended by $A$ for $\ell \cdot s <0$ or $B$ for $\ell \cdot s >0$; a naming convention adopted from Yu and Luk \cite{Yu1983High-orderResonator, Yu1984FieldResonator}.
-We see from \eqref{eq:nonparcorrection} that $\ell B$ modes have a lower frequency than $\ell A$ modes.
+We will denote modes by their azimuthal mode number $\left|\ell\right| >0$, appended by $A$ for $\ell \cdot s <0$ or $B$ for $\ell \cdot s >0$; a naming convention adopted from Yu and Luk \cite{Yu1983High-orderResonator}. \eqref{eq:nonparcorrection} predicts that $\ell B$ modes have a lower frequency than $\ell A$ modes.
 The invariance of \eqref{eq:nonparcorrection} under $(\ell, s )\to (-\ell, -s)$ leaves a two-fold degeneracy, which is distinguishable in the polarization profiles $\vec{E}(x,y)$.
-The profiles of these two modes have opposite parity upon $x$-reflection $\vec{E}(x,y) \to \vec{E}(-x,y)$, and will be labeled $+$ (even) and $-$ (odd).
+The profiles of these two modes have opposite parity upon $x$-reflection $\vec{E}(x,y) \to \vec{E}(-x,y)$ and will be labeled $+$ (even) and $-$ (odd).

 The aspheric correction originates from the deviation from a spherical mirror shape as defined by the height profile: